15 Creative Ways to Package Homemade Holiday Treats

 Brown paper gift bag

 Brown paper lunch bags are a versatile packaging medium.
 And this is probably the most simple and inexpensive way to package cookies (or other treats) in a seasonal way.
 Just fill the bag, and fold it over the top to close.
 Then, punch two holes in the flap, and thread a piece of ribbon or twine through.
 Add a sprig of evergreen and a note if you’d like.
 Blogger Sheri Silver demonstrates multiple ways to dress up basic brown paper lunch bags using various trimmings and tags.
-What else can you do with those basic brown paper bags?
-Check out this heartwarming story about a family who uses them instead of Easter baskets.

 Paper bag gingerbread house